-With all the hype and talk about content marketing and its many success stories, is there still room for the straightforward product or service promotional video?
+With all the hype and talk about content marketing and its many success stories, is there still room for straightforward product or service promotional videos?
 You bet your bottom dollar there is!

 After all, having raised brand awareness and nurtured your prospects with engaging and relevant digital content, they will still want to know what your product looks like, how it works and whether it’s exactly what they need.

-However, the language and tone of product videos has changed over the last few years, as peoples’ expectations for video content have also changed.
+However, the language and tone of product videos have changed over the last few years, as people’s expectations for video content have also changed.
 Hundreds of hours of video are uploaded online every minute and it’s readily available on all kinds of different platforms.
 So, to make an impact a product video has to be about more than just the product.

 That said, there are plenty of creative ways to put your product centre stage and still engage with viewers.
 The following factors, many of which are also utilised effectively in content marketing videos, can be the difference between a great product video and a poor one:

 The first step is to get viewers’ attention by saying, ‘I understand your problem!’
 In the case of some products, it might not be a specific problem – but instead, a desire or need.
 Even so, the message is the same whether you’re selling luxury, non-essential goods or a solution to back pain; it’s about making it clear to your target audience that you know where they’re coming from.

 Telling a story is a very effective way of engaging with your target audience, helping them understand how you can help them.
 Storytelling doesn’t have to be a full-blown production; it can be a simple narrative, such as explaining the viewer’s ‘problem’ in a way that resonates with them.

 Naturally, the solution will be the product and how that, through the story you tell, addresses the problem your customers have.